Our Tennis Physiotherapist Team Can Treat, Prevent and Assess a Range of Tennis Injuries

 Whatever your situation, you can be sure of professional help from expert sports physiotherapist affiliated with the Australian Physiotherapy Association.
 We have also worked with teams and centres including the Queensland Tennis Centre.
 Additionally, an added bonus of working with Graceville is that we do have a mobile unit.
 This could be ideal if you have mobility issues that make a trip to the clinic a little too difficult.

-Our locations include our clinic in Graceville and at the Graceville Goodlife Gym, which is equipped with extensive gym equipment and heated pools.
+Our clinic in Graceville and at the Graceville is equipped with extensive gym equipment and heated pools.

 Contact Graceville Physio to get help with your tennis injury problems